enr/xite/README.markdown

 The messages can be ignored.
 You get them only in the first build after a repository url change.

-To try Xite, from the base directory:
+To try Xite, change to the base directory and, after the build command:

     ./target/app/bin/xite

-This builds Xite site.
+This builds Xite's site.

 To see results: